EC4009 - The Corporate Environment (2021/22)

-The first assessment (economics) will consist of a 90-minute in-class test which will comprise both multiple-choice questions and short-essay questions.
+The first assessment (economics) will consist of an in-class test which will comprise both multiple-choice questions and short-essay questions.
 The students should expect to develop a clear understanding of key microeconomic and macroeconomic concepts.

-The final coursework assessment will feature practical written advice based on a problem based learning (PBL) task (30% weighting).
+The final coursework assessment will feature practical written advice based on problem-based learning (PBL) task (30% weighting).

 Sloman J., Hinde K., Garratt, D. and Hunt, A. (2013) Economics for Business, 6th ed., Pearson